 We often take white light for granted, flicking on a switch and basking in its glow without considering its composition.
 But understanding the colors of white light reveals fascinating insights into the nature of light itself, from its wave-like properties to its interactions with the world around us.
-This article delves into the science behind white light, exploring its constituent colors, how they are separated, and why this knowledge is crucial in various fields.
+This article walks through the science behind white light, exploring its constituent colors, how they are separated, and why this knowledge is crucial in various fields.

 Unveiling the Colors of White Light

 White light, as we perceive it, isn't a single entity but rather a combination of all the colors in the visible spectrum.
 This spectrum encompasses the range of electromagnetic radiation that the human eye can detect, with each color corresponding to a specific wavelength.
-The concept of white light as a mixture of colors dates back to the groundbreaking experiments of Sir Isaac Newton in the 17th century.
+The concept of white light as a mixture of colors dates back to the significant experiments of Sir Isaac Newton in the 17th century.

 Newton's famous prism experiment demonstrated that when white light passes through a prism, it separates into its constituent colors: red, orange, yellow, green, blue, indigo, and violet.
 These are the colors we commonly associate with a rainbow, and they represent the continuous spectrum of visible light.
 Newton also showed that these separated colors could be recombined using another prism to recreate white light, proving that white light is indeed composed of these colors.